LGBTQ dating ban at BYU probed in federal investigation - NewsBreak

 LGBTQ dating ban at BYU probed in federal investigation

-The U.S. Department of Education has opened a civil-rights investigation into how LGBTQ students are disciplined at Brigham Young University, a private religious school.
+SALT LAKE CITY — The U.S. Department of Education has opened a civil-rights investigation into how LGBTQ students are disciplined at Brigham Young University (BYU), a private religious school.

 BYU removed its written ban on “homosexual behavior,” in early 2020, prompting students to publicly come out as members of the LGBTQ community.
 But the school clarified a few weeks later that same-sex dating is still prohibited, even if it’s no longer expressly written in the honor code.
 It also bans things such as alcohol consumption, beards and piercings.